m4dm4x1337/initramfs-wifi/README.md

 If boot messages are not available, but you still want to find out the IP assigned via DHCP, you can try the commands `arp -a` and `ip neigh show`, or in extreme cases, simply scan your entire network range with `netdiscover`.

 When you run the ip command you should see that the configuration has been applied.
-Here some command to verify that the wireless connection works.
+Here some commands to verify that the wireless connection works.

 First check the ip address: